kbss-cvut/termit-web/_pages/technical-details.markdown

 ### Data description ontology

 Basic ontology used for description of any data is called Data description ontology and is described on [this page](http://onto.fel.cvut.cz/ontologies/slovnik/agendovy/popis-dat/current/index-en.html).
 It is based on the Unified Foundational Ontology (UFO).
+The ontology is made to describe any data source, such as databases, data in various formats, files etc.

 The current version of Data description ontology can be found [here](https://onto.fel.cvut.cz/ontologies/page/slovnik/agendovy/popis-dat/model/verze/1.0.1) in turtle or RDF/XML.